WolframResearch/codeparser/docs/characters.md

 Any high or low surrogates are converted into \[UnknownGlyph]

-BOM character 0xfeff is converted into 0xe001, to enable transferring through MathLink.
+BOM character 0xfeff is converted into 0xe001, to allow transferring through MathLink.